These candied yams are sliced sweet potatoes with brown sugar and spices baked with orange slices and cinnamon sticks. Easy AND impressive!

 A few weeks ago I picked up this month's issue of Better Homes and Garden magazine.
 I should sign up for a subscription, but I usually just grab it from the news stand around the holidays.
 This year there is a feature of Tyler Florence's Thanksgiving recipes.
-The one dish that caught my eye right away was his grandmother's candied yams.
+The one dish that caught my eye right away was this recipe for his grandmother's candied yams.

 Yams is another word for sweet potatoes, generally a term used in the South.
 Candied yams...well... you can probably figured out that this title promotes an even sweeter, more rich, version of sweet potatoes.

-- 3 lb sweet potatoes , peeled and sliced crosswise in 1/4-inch-thick rounds
+- 3 lb sweet potatoes , peeled and sliced crosswise in ¼-inch-thick rounds

 - 1 cup unsalted butter

 - 1 cup packed brown sugar

 - ½ teaspoon ground nutmeg